 From the familiar surroundings of New Hampshire to a small schoolroom in a remote Spanish town, Plymouth State University senior Heather Dowd is having the experience of a lifetime.

 Dowd was chosen from hundreds of applicants for a prestigious Language and Culture assistant teaching position by the Spanish Ministry of Education and Sciences.
-Dowd, a double major in Spanish and Communication & Media Studies, began her teaching experience in October 2006 in Bailen, an Andalucien town.
+Dowd, a double major in Spanish and Communication Studies, began her teaching experience in October 2006 in Bailen, an Andalucien town.
 Dowd has been teaching at a secondary school called Hermanos Medina Rivilla.
 Read More